Domestic Violence Assistance

 Anyone can be a victim.
 Victims can be of any age, race, culture, education, sex, religion, employment, or relationship status.
 Children and pets in homes where abuse exists are more likely to be abused and/or neglected.
 Even if children are not physically harmed, they may have emotional and behavioral problems.

 Abuse is not the fault of the victim.
-Help is available.
+Help is available in this local resource guide.

 If you think you may be being abused; if you think you may be abusive; if you know someone being abused; or if you know someone who is abusive please contact the agencies listed in the link below: